Kansas City Blues (1885–1901): Western League/Western Association 1890–1901

-In 1893, the Kansas City Blues continued play as members of the Class A level Western Association, as the league reduced in size.
-Kansas City began 1893 play with the Lawrence Jayhawks, St. Joseph Saints and Topeka Populists joining the Blues in Western Association play.

-The Kansas City Blues won the 1893 Western Association championship, as the league folded during the season.
-After beginning play on May 1, 1893, the Western Association folded June 20, 1893, Kansas City, also referred in some references as the "Cowboys" in 1893, had a record of 12–8, playing under manager William Lucas and finishing 0.5 game ahead of the 2nd place St. Joseph Saints.
-The Kansas Blues (12–8), St. Joseph Saints (11–8) and Topeka Populists (8–12) and Lawrence Jayhawks (7–12) made up in the 1893 Western Association standings.
+In 1893, the Blues continued play as members of the Class A level Western Association, as the league reduced in size to play as a four-team league.
+Kansas City began play with the Lawrence Jayhawks, St. Joseph Saints and Topeka Populists.
+The Blues won the 1893 Western Association championship, as the league folded during the season.
+After beginning play on May 1, 1893, the Western Association folded on June 20, 1893.
+Kansas City, also referred in some references as the "Cowboys" in 1893, had a record of 12–8, playing under manager William Lucas and finishing ½ game ahead of second place St. Joseph Saints.
+The 1893 Western Association standings were Kansas City Blues (12–8), St. Joseph Saints (11–8), Topeka Populists (8–12) and Lawrence Jayhawks (7–12).

-In the fall of 1893, Jim Manning was one of the three principal organizers of the new Western League, along with Charlie Cushman and John S. Barnes.
+In the fall of 1893, Manning was one of the three principal organizers of the new Western League, along with Charlie Cushman and John S. Barnes.
 The Western League was later renamed the American League in 1900.
 In September 1893, Manning visited Kansas City to lay the groundwork for establishing a new baseball club, including securing an option to play home games at the Exposition baseball grounds.
 The Kansas City Journal at the time called Manning "the most popular ball player who ever wore a Kansas City uniform."
 Manning told the press in Kansas City, "I spent six years here.
 Kansas City is like home to me ...
 If I put a new team here next year, as I hope to, it will be a winner, for that is what this town wants and what it demands."
 In November 1893, the Western League was formally established with Manning as the owner of the Kansas City Blues.

-In 1894, the Kansas City Blues franchise continued minor league play as members of the eight-team Western League, which was now under the direction of Hall of Fame inductee Ban Johnson.
+In 1894, the Blues franchise continued minor league play as members of the eight-team Western League, which was now under the direction of Hall of Fame member Ban Johnson.
 The 1894 team is listed in some references as the "Kansas City Cowboys."
 This franchise would evolve to become today's Minnesota Twins.
-The Kansas City Blues ended the 1894 season with a record of 68–58, placing 3rd in the Western League, 6.5 games behind the 1st place Sioux City Corn Huskers.
-Team owner Jim Manning continued as the Kansas City manager, also playing 2nd base.
-Hall of Fame member Joe McGinnity pitched for the 1894 Kansas City Blues at age 22.
-McGinnity had an 8–9 record with a 4.09 ERA in 19 appearances for the Blues.
+The Blues ended the season with a record of 68–58, placing third in the Western League, finishing 6½ games behind first place Sioux City Corn Huskers.
+Team owner Manning continued as manager, also playing second base.
+Hall of Fame member Joe McGinnity pitched for the Blues at age 22.
+McGinnity had an 8–9 record with a 4.09 ERA in 19 appearances.

-The 1895 Kansas City Blues finished 3rd in the eight–team Western League.
-With Jim Manning continuing as manager, Kansas City ended the 1895 season with a 73–52 record, finishing 7.0 games behind the Indianapolis Hoosiers in the final standings.
+The 1895 Blues finished in third place in the eight-team Western League.
+With Manning continuing as manager, Kansas City ended the season with a 73–52 record, finishing seven games behind the Indianapolis Hoosiers in the final standings.